 With the support of WFWP Japan, WFWP Australia contributed to the building and opening of the SunHak Primary School in Honiara, Solomon Islands, and to the creation of a WFWP Solomon Islands Chapter.
 Now this Chapter is spearheading the expansion of the school and its Women's Sewing Centre.

-With the need to further support these projects, WFWP Australia has partnered with the United Pasifika Council of Victoria to deliver a larger scale festival with the aim to celebrate Pasifika Cultures and raise funds for its humanitarian projects.
+With the need to further support these projects, WFWP Australia has partnered with Pacific Island Community Organisations within Victoria to deliver a larger scale festival with the aim to celebrate Pasifika Cultures and raise funds for WFWP Global Development and Aid projects.

-Join us in 2020 and be part of the change we are making in the Pacific Islands.
+Join us each year to be part of the change we are making in the Pacific Islands.